Shen-Language/shen-sources/doc/port-performance.md

 #### `shen.pvar?`

 The portable definition tests for an absolute vector, attempts to read its tag under `trap-error`, and compares the tag with `pvar`.
-A port that controls the representation should use a direct type or tag test.
+A direct type or tag test removes that exception-based path when the port controls the representation.

 This predicate is extremely frequent in Prolog execution and typechecking.
 A cheap `shen.pvar?` also improves the Shen implementations of `shen.lazyderef`,